ketaslava/multiclicker/README.md

 3. Copy "USB OPTICAL MOUSE"
 4. Paste "USB OPTICAL MOUSE" in to the settings

+# Run
-To run use "sudo sh ./run.sh" to build and run, or use "./main" when compiled
+1. Use "sudo sh ./run.sh" to build and run, or use "./dist/main" to run instantly

+# Troubleshooting
-If there are no clicks, it is recomended to increase the delay (time) between clicks Only works with sudo
+* If there are no clicks, it is recomended to increase the delay (time) between clicks
+* The program only works when run with sudo